GagikNav/fend/projects/weather-journal-app/README.md

 # Bulett points

--The API key is temporary one
+- The API key is temporary one
--You in the zip code you can add Country followed by comma (eg. ",us") to change the country
+- In the zip code section you can add Country followed by comma (eg. ",us") to change the country

 ## Instructions